mmm/higgs-demo/tutorial/README.md

     git checkout tutorial
     cd higgs-demo/tutorial

-We'll manage cloud infrastructure resources for this tutorial using [Terraform](https://terraform.io/) which is already installed in your GCP Cloud Shell.
+You'll manage cloud infrastructure resources for this tutorial using [Terraform](https://terraform.io/) which is already installed in your GCP Cloud Shell.
 This helps both to keep things initially as simple as possible, but also to promote best practices when working in the cloud.